Upcoming Changes

 The qualifying period for making a claim of unfair dismissal reduces from two years to 6 months.

-This could mean employers will need to assess new starters more robustly in the first few months and are less likely to give them additional times to meet standards as this would increase risk and require full procedures around unfair dismissal to be carried out plus the general risk of a claim.
+This means employers will need to assess new starters more robustly in the first few months and are less likely to give them additional times to meet standards as this would increase risk and require full procedures around unfair dismissal to be carried out plus the general risk of a claim.

 January 2027